Exercise 3: Adversarial Search in Gomoku

 and an indication of how well it performed.

-The Alpha-Beta Search technique is widely known and reported;
+The Alpha-Beta Search technique is widely known and reported

-These probably include the hueristic evaluation function
+such as the hueristic evaluation function

 and algorithm optimizations that allow your implementation to search deeper.